Geometry-preserving and interpretable dimension reduction for compositional data: Simulations and Real Data Analysis

 We also compare the performance of the intrinsic predictive model of CKDR against existing competitors.
 Under the linear kernel $k_\cy$, the model yields real-valued predictions $\hat y \in \ch_\cy=\R$, which are used for evaluation.
 For binary responses, we apply $\sign(\hat y)\in\{-1, 1\}$.
-Competitors include the log-contrast model with $\ell_1$-penalty (LC-Lasso) \citep{lin2014variable, luGeneralizedLinearModels2019}, KRR or support vector machine with a Gaussian kernel after centered log-ratio (clr) transformation (clr-Kernel), random forest after clr transformation (clr-RF), and relative-shift regression with equi-sparsity penalty (RS-ES) \citep{liItsAllRelative2023}, which is included for the regression task.
+Competitors include the log-contrast model with $\ell_1$-penalty (LC-Lasso) \citep{linVariableSelectionRegression2014, luGeneralizedLinearModels2019}, KRR or support vector machine with a Gaussian kernel after centered log-ratio (clr) transformation (clr-Kernel), random forest after clr transformation (clr-RF), and relative-shift regression with equi-sparsity penalty (RS-ES) \citep{liItsAllRelative2023}, which is included for continuous responses.
 For the three log-ratio-based methods, zeros in $x$ are replaced by $.5 x_{\min}$, where $x_{\min}$ denotes the smallest positive entry in $x$.
+We implement LC-Lasso using the Python \texttt{c-lasso} library \citep{simpsonClassoPythonPackage2021} for continuous responses and R code from \citet{susin2020variable} for binary responses, tuning the regularization parameter over 30 values equally spaced on the log scale in $[0.001, 1]$.
+For clr-Kernel, we use the Gaussian kernel with bandwidth $\sigma$ set to the median pairwise distance of clr-transformed data; the ridge parameter and SVM cost parameter are tuned over ten values equally spaced on the log scale in $[0.01, 1]$ and $[1, 100]$, respectively.
+The clr-RF uses 100 decision trees via \texttt{scikit-learn} \citep{pedregosa2011scikit}.
+Finally, RS-ES uses the provided MATLAB code.